jikamens/jobs-filterer-for-linkedin/README.md

 although there are buttons you can click to supposedly tell LinkedIn not to show you a particular job again, it frequently ignores this.

-The code here implements a Chrome extension which allows you to improve the quality of these lists of jobs by filtering out jobs you don't want to see based on regular-expression matches on the job title, company name, or location.
+The code here implements a Chrome and Firefox extension which allows you to improve the quality of these lists of jobs by filtering out jobs you don't want to see based on regular-expression matches on the job title, company name, or location.

-You can install this extension from the [Chrome Web Store][cws].
+You can install this extension from the [Chrome Web Store][cws] or [Firefox Browser Add-Ons Site][amo].
 You can also install it from the source code as described below.

 Once you've installed the extension, open the options page for the extension to configure it and see further instructions for how to use it.
-There are four ways to open the options page for the extension:

-1. Paste
-   "`chrome-extension://afjdfegpgbfjgdelebopglhhfkjjblch/options.html`"
-   into the URL bar in Chrome.

-2. If you have the extension's icon pinned to your URL bar, right-click or ctrl-click on it and select "Options".

-3. If you don't have the extension's icon pinned to your URL bar, click on the puzzle-piece icon to bring up the list of unpinned extensions, then click the three dots to the right of ths one and select "Options".
+To open the options page, click on the extension's icon (a white funnel) in your URL bar.
+If you don't have the icon pinned to your URL bar, click the puzzle-piece icon to open a pop-up menu of unpinned extensions and click on LinkedIn Jobs Filterer in that menu.

-4. Paste "`chrome://settings`" into the URL bar, click the "Details" button for this extension, and then click the button to the right of "Extension options".

 This extension was written by Jonathan Kamens.
 If you find this extension useful, you can buy me a coffee [here][blog].